davbeck/davbeck.github.io/_posts/2019-07-14-imageio-swiftui.md

 I'm including this integration in a [1.0.0](https://github.com/davbeck/ImageIOSwift/tree/1.0.0) update I'm planning on releasing in the Fall after the Xcode GM is available, but in the meantime you can give it a try in your own SwiftUI apps using SwiftPM.

 There has been quit a bit of talk about [some additional api in Image I/O](https://developer.apple.com/documentation/imageio/3333271-cganimateimageaturlwithblock) that supposedly adds support for animated images.
-It is currently undocumented and unavailable in Swift (not to mention it's iOS 13 only).
-It will be interesting to see if it's using any special tricks when it's finally available, but for now, ImageIO.Swift has got your back!
+It is currently undocumented and unavailable in Swift (not to mention its iOS 13 only).
+It will be interesting to see if it is using any special tricks when it's finally available, but for now, ImageIO.Swift has got your back!